 Self-emptying clean base

 If you pay a little more for the Roomba i7+, it comes with a self-emptying clean base while Roborock S6 MaxV stops cleaning when its dustbin needs emptying.
-The Roomba i7 vacuum doesn’t just clean floor on its own, it empties itself too with automatic dirt disposal in the clean base dustbin.
+The Roomba i7 vacuum doesn’t just clean the floor on its own, it empties itself too with automatic dirt disposal in the clean base dustbin.

 The Roomba i7 is built with a system that detects while Roborock S6 isn’t.
 Roomba i7 can recognize high-traffic spots making and go over the zones a few times until it is clean.
+With its automatic dirt disposal, it detects spots and cleans.

 Full Bin Indicator